salesfire/magento2/SUBMITTING.md

 These will be reused within submission.
 Be conscious these will be public.

+## Push to Github, merge and tag

+- Push changes to Github.
+- Open PR, review and merge.
+- Add a tag for merge commit on master in the format vX.X.X.

 ## Create a zip

 Run the following command in the folder above the module: